Group-49-GitHub-Project/project/README.md

 `
     Connect your GitHub account to Netlify.

     Choose the repository that contains your project.
+Switch to the organizations that you are a part of for this project.

     Configure the build settings (you can leave the default settings for a simple project).